mikemaccana/agave/README.md

 or the prefix of your choice to have all the methods prefixed with whatever string you like.

-Using a prefix is the preferred mechanism for libraries that depend on Agave,
+Using a prefix is the preferred mechanism for publicly distributed libraries that use Agave.

 You may still prefer unprefixed, for the following reasons:

- - We track ES6 updates and specifically try to avoid conflicts with what’s proposed.
+ - You may find the benefits of shorter code ourweigh the rish of a possible future conflict.
- - The chance of a possible future change in implementation - fixable with a very short amount of work in this library in future, is better than longer code now.
+ - Agave's developers track ES6 updates and specifically try to avoid conflicts with what’s proposed.

 ### Q. There are new methods on my window object!
 ### A. Yes, window is an object.
 This is how JS works.